aliiiheydar/burger-builder/README.md

 # Burger Builder

 This project is client-side of a burger ordering app.
-This is created by React.
+It was created using React.

 To see the deployed project, refer to the following link.